pelmini/fprime-system-reference/SystemReference/Gnc/Imu/docs/sdd.md

 ## 1. Introduction
 'Gnc::Imu' is an F' passive component that collects data from the MPU6050 6-DoF Accelerometer and Gyro.
 The sensor uses an I2C interface to collect data and at AD0 low logic has an address of 0x68.
+Since there are different power modes for the MPU6050, in order for the sensor to begin collecting data it needs to be "awakened" by the entry of 0 at the "Power Management 1" register at 0x6B.
 I2C data bytes are defined to be 8-bits long, where the 8th bit represents the read/write bit that indicates whether data is being received or written.
 Registers 43-48 (in hexadecimal) are used to store the most recent gyroscope measurement.